brycewray/hugo-site/content/posts/2020/04/webmentions-three-ssgs-2.md

 **Added note, 2020-09-16**: The site no longer uses webmentions.
 {.yellowBox}

-Having covered the purpose of this series, the [IndieWeb](https://indieweb.org), and the general setup of webmentions in this series’ [introduction](/posts/2020/04/webmentions-three-ssgs-1), we'll now get into details about implementing them in the [Eleventy](https://11ty.dev) SSG.
+Having covered the purpose of this series, the [IndieWeb](https://indieweb.org), and the general setup of webmentions in this series' [introduction](/posts/2020/04/webmentions-three-ssgs-1), we'll now get into details about implementing them in the [Eleventy](https://11ty.dev) SSG.

 For two reasons, we start with the [Eleventy repo](https://github.com/brycewray/eleventy_bundler).
 First, it's the repo that powered this site as of the time I wrote this.[^toSolo] Second, it's where I initially added webmentions in their barest form---only so-called "mentions"---and then, more recently, enhanced their appearances.
 I refer to it here only as the *Eleventy repo* rather than, as usual, the *Eleventy/[webpack](https://webpack.js.org) repo*, because the addition of webpack really had nothing whatsoever to do with this particular process.